 STEP 1: Describe the task in detail.
 Write down exactly what task you need to get done and why.

-STEP 2: Break down the task into smaller manageable parts.

-People with ADHD might feel a task will take forever.
-Estimate how much time it will actually take you to complete the task and make a list of everything you will need to accomplish the task beforehand.

-Task Breakdown Time Required What Do You Need?
+Break down the task into smaller mana People with ADHD might feel a task will tak to complete the task and make a list of ever ke forever.
+Estimate how Task Breakdown Time Required What Do You Need?
+1. 2.

-1.

-2.

-3.

-4.

-5.

-6.

-7.

-8.